 Yet the mystery of the precious find doesn’t end there.
 On the rear of the upper fragment, the head of a man with a short beard is depicted.
 Initially, there was no explanation for this, but it is now clear that the upper fragment had been removed and recarved in more recent times in order to complete the face of the lower fragment.
 The replacement of the fragment below the figure would also explain the unusual cut of the upper fragment.
-This was probably done by an antiques dealer, auctioneer, or even the previous owner of the piece in order to increase its value and attractiveness.
+This was probably done by an antique dealer, auctioneer, or even the previous owner of the piece in order to increase its value and attractiveness.
 It was eventually decided at an unknown date to glue the fragments together in the original layout, which is how they now appear.

 While Deir el-Bahri seems the most likely provenance for this artifact, further research is needed in order to confirm this and it may even be possible to one day determine the exact spot the fragments originated from.

 Given the importance of the object, the head of Hatshepsut has now been placed on display in a prominent position within the House of Life at the Egypt Center so that the relief can be appreciated by visitors to the Center.

 Dr. Griffin said:

 “The Egypt Center is a wonderful resource and is certainly one of the major factors in attracting students to study Egyptology at Swansea University.”